In 2013 the German domain registrar Key-Systems suspended the domain of the then popular torrent site H33t.com.

 This was the start of a drawn-out legal battle from which the latest ruling was just released.

-The Higher Regional Court of Saarbrücken concluded Key-Systems can be held secondarily liable for the infringing actions of a customer if it fails to take action if rightsholders point out “obvious” copyright infringing activity online.
+The Higher Regional Court of Saarbrücken concluded that Key-Systems can be held secondarily liable for the infringing actions of a customer if it fails to take action if rightsholders point out “obvious” copyright infringing activity online.

 This means that, if a site owner is unresponsive to takedown requests, Key-Systems and other registrars can be required to take a domain name offline, even when the infringing activity is limited to a single page.